Super Lawyers

 • Harford Memorial Hospital (Havre de Grace) (part of Upper Chesapeake Health)

 Medical malpractice cases involving these hospitals are sometimes tried before these juries though plaintiff’s lawyers sometimes try to move the cases elsewhere because of a reputation for conservative juries.
-In 2010, there was a $3.5 million medical malpractice verdict against Upper Chesapeake in a vascular surgery that leads to spinal cord infarct resulting in paraplegia.
+In 2023, there was a $13 million medical malpractice verdict against Upper Chesapeake in a birth injury lawsuit (see below).

 Harford County Circuit Court Judges: